In this article we will look at supporting teachers in dealing with student emotions and how they connect to student learning.

 How Emotions Impact on Student Learning

-In the past, emotions didn’t factor as a connection to learning, as curriculums seemed to forget we humans experience emotions as we go through our educational journey.
+In the past, emotions didn’t factor as a connection to learning, as curriculums seemed to forget we teachers have students who experience emotions as they go through their educational journey.

-If we think about a subject we are learning, how often do we take the time to realize the emotions we feel as we remember that subject?
+If we think about a subject we are teaching, how often do our lesson plans focus on emotions students may feel as we present that subject to our students?

 In the past, traditional classrooms placed the focus more on gaining knowledge, rather than cultivating relationships with the idea of learning itself.